CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive due to the specific focus on Sandi Metz's rules, Ruby codebases, and the enumerated constraints.
-Unlikely to conflict with generic code review or refactoring skills because of the named methodology and language specificity.
+Unlikely to conflict with generic code review or other language-specific skills.

 3 / 3